ishaan1011/cse15l-lab-reports/Lab-Report-5.md

+# Common Debugging Scenarios

-# Part 1 – Debugging Scenario
+## Part 1 – Debugging Scenario

 * **Student's Response:** The image below displays the original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.